artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 6. If there are no more lower-level descriptions beneath the current level you are exploring in the move browser, then the move browser will be empty, as you can no longer drill down any lower in the hierarchy.
+You can always use the :term:`breadcrumb trail` above the move browser to navigate back up the current archival hierarchy, or use the search box to begin a new search and browse for the correct move location.

 .. image:: images/move-no-lower.*
    :align: center